Reviewing Hall of Fame Resort & Entertainment (HOFV) and The Competition

 |2.58

-Hall of Fame Resort & Entertainment currently has a consensus price target of $6.00, suggesting a potential upside of 471.43%.
-As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 28.49%.
-Given Hall of Fame Resort & Entertainment’s stronger consensus rating and higher probable upside, research analysts clearly believe Hall of Fame Resort & Entertainment is more favorable than its rivals.
+Hall of Fame Resort & Entertainment presently has a consensus target price of $6.00, indicating a potential upside of 421.74%.
+As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 30.13%.
+Given Hall of Fame Resort & Entertainment’s stronger consensus rating and higher possible upside, research analysts plainly believe Hall of Fame Resort & Entertainment is more favorable than its rivals.

-Hall of Fame Resort & Entertainment has a beta of 0.19, meaning that its share price is 81% less volatile than the S&P 500.
-Comparatively, Hall of Fame Resort & Entertainment’s rivals have a beta of 1.62, meaning that their average share price is 62% more volatile than the S&P 500.
+Hall of Fame Resort & Entertainment has a beta of 0.19, indicating that its stock price is 81% less volatile than the S&P 500.
+Comparatively, Hall of Fame Resort & Entertainment’s rivals have a beta of 1.62, indicating that their average stock price is 62% more volatile than the S&P 500.

 Profitability